Mission of the Division of Inorganic Chemistry

 Prof. Guillem Aromí, Societat Catalana de Química (Spain) research website

-Dr. Gulaim Seisenbaeva, Swedish Chemical Society (Sweden) research website
+Prof. Gulaim Seisenbaeva, Swedish Chemical Society (Sweden) research website

 Prof. Michael Whittlesey, Royal Society of Chemistry (United Kingdom) research website